 - Sound and write activity.

-Good handwriting will relieve some cognitive load when children develop their writing composition skills later in school.
-It is also a great activity for helping children to remember the sound associated with the letter they are learning – ask them to say the sound as they write.
+Competent handwriting helps. to relieve cognitive load when children spell and compose written work.
+Handwriting practice is also great for helping children to remember the phoneme associated with the grapheme they are learning – ask them to say the sound as they write.

+What's your style?
 Whatever handwriting style you teach and use, be consistent and explicit in your teaching.
 Victorian cursive is not mandated and does not have to be taught in schools.
 We use the Sassoon font family in many of our resources, developed by Rosemary Sassoon – this font was the most researched font at the time Little Learners Love Literacy® was created – and we still love it.
-We do provide Stages 1-4 worksheets in some alternative fonts (you can find them on the Teacher Activity Resource USB).
+We do provide our worksheets in alternative fonts (you can find them with your the Teacher Activity Resource and in our Free downloads).